pinknoiz/TheConductor/readme.md

 4. Run the scene.
 If you have errors, they will be shown in the Unity console.

-5. Open Ableton and add the folder `TC_Max` from this project to your Ableton places in the sidebar.
+5. Open Ableton and add the folder `TheConductor_Max` from this project to your Ableton places in the sidebar.

 6. OSC defaults to running on port 9000 in Unity.
 You can change the ports and outgoing IP address on the `[OSC]` component in Unity and in each M4L patch.